prtzl/stm32-cmake/README.md

 arm-none-eabi-binutils (utilities)
 ```

 **NOTE**.
-If your cmake fails to "compile a simple test program" while running the `Example`, then you might not have `newlib` installed (one of the errors I have encountered).
+If your cmake fails to "compile a simple test program" while running the example, then you might not have `newlib` installed (one of the errors I have encountered).
 In the examples above, fedora and arch carry the package separately, but ubuntu has it all in one.

 ## Example
-You can utilize everything in root of the repository.
-[Example](Example) folder has links to [Makefile](Makefile) and [gcc-arm-non-eabi.cmake](gcc-arm-none-eabi.cmake), but its own [CMakeLists.txt](Example/CMakeLists.txt)`.
-Since Unix links don't work on windows, delete them and copy over the original files.
+You can utilize everything in root of the repository to build an example project.

 ## Workflow